GildasCarlin/anisotropic-PRW-model-for-curvotaxis/README.md

 This repository contains the files necessary to run the anisotropic persistence random walk (PRW) model for curvotaxis.
 The study can be found at $$DOI$$

-The code was developed by Gildas Carlin and Ian Manifacier.
+The code was developed by Gildas Carlin, Ian Manifacier and Jean-Louis Milan.